14 Reasons to Choose React Native for App Development

 Third-party plugins eliminate the need to use specific Web View functions.
 React Native can act as the framework that connects the plugin with a native module.
 There are a variety of options available to link the processes, which help in faster loading and smoother running, along with better memory management.

-Simply head on over to your favourite React Native community or library, search the required plugin, and use it to enhance the app’s performance.
+Simply head on over to your favorite React Native community or library, search for the required plugin, and use it to enhance the app’s performance.

 Reason 12: Developer Availability and Community